 Unique Characteristics of the Arabian Horse

 While they're ancestors of many modern-day horses, many traits set Arabians apart from other breeds.
-Arabians are known for their long, arched necks and high tail carriage.
+Arabians are known for their long, arched necks, dished facial profile and high tail carriage.
 They have floating gaits and are smooth to ride for their size.
 They're also renowned for their endurance, which makes them competitive in equestrian sports.

 Diet and Nutrition

 Arabian horses require a healthy balance of carbohydrates, proteins, fats, minerals, vitamins, and water in their diet.
-Like most horses, they eat fresh grass, quality hay, grains, and some fruits and veggies.
+Like most horses, they eat fresh grass, quality hay, grains, and some supplemental fruits and vegetables, as treats.
 Because their ancestors came from deserts with scarce food, Arabians actually might require a little less feed than other breeds their size to maintain a healthy weight.
 But just as it’s crucial not to overfeed a horse, it’s also important to ensure you’re providing enough nutrition.

 Common Health and Behavior Problems

 Arabians are prone to several genetic disorders, ranging in seriousness from treatable to fatal.
 They include:

 - Severe combined immunodeficiency: A disorder in which a foal is born with no immune system and generally dies quickly from an infection

 - Lavender foal syndrome: A disease in which a foal has several neurological issues that usually are fatal